 If you have bad credit, you’re probably looking for ways to build your credit as quickly as possible.
 Using a secured credit card to build credit is something to consider.

 Secured credit cards provide you with a small line of credit in exchange for an affordable, refundable security deposit.
 Secured cards are one of the best ways to build credit if you have a low credit score or a limited credit history.
 But you have to know how to use a secured credit card to build credit if you want to get the most out of these credit-boosting tools.

-How do you use a secured card to build credit?
-How quickly can you build credit with a secured card?
-Let’s take a look at how secured credit cards work, how you can use a secured credit card to raise your credit score and how to choose the best secured credit card for your financial situation.
+How do you build credit using a secured card—and how quickly can you do it?
+Let’s take a look at how secured credit cards work, how you can use one to raise your credit score and how to choose the best secured credit card for your financial situation.

 What is a secured credit card?